Viscuso

 Viscuso is a surname of Italian origin.
 It is an Italian surname derived from the Sicilian word "viscusu", which literately means "tough" or "the one who is tenacious".
+Viscuso is decidedly Sicilian, above all of Catania, the Aci Castello, Mascalucia and Misterbianco and Bagheria (PA) and Palermo, the origin of these surnames is obscure, one could hypothesize a derivation from names of localities characterized by the presence of a forest, through betacismo of a dialectal form, but it is a hypothesis all to be confirmed, another hypothesis might be that of a connection with the Latin term episcopus after profound dialectal changes.
 Notable people with the surname include: